 Partecipants who wish to attend two or three modules, are allowed the following reduced fees per Module

-- Students, PhD students and temporary university staff: 550€ per Module
+- Students, new graduated students, PhD students and temporary university staff: 550€ per Module

 - University staff: 700€ per Module

 - Others: 2000€ per Module

 - For more information: Antonella Mallus e-mail: firstname.lastname@example.org